97ashrey/tictactoe/readme.md

   };
 })()
 ```
-The AI uses the mini max alghorithm and i can't be beaten.
+The AI uses the mini max alghorithm and it can't be beaten.